Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ## What is Capacitor-updater?

-Capacitor-updater a technology that helps in the delivery of app updates and improvements to the end users instantly.
+Capacitor-updater, a technology that helps in the delivery of app updates and improvements to the end users instantly.

 This is especially great if you want to do critical bug fixes and deliver instantly without going through the App Store reviews.